xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 }
 ```

-What we are doing here is creating a new function every time we render this component (https://reactjs.org/docs/faq-functions.html#arrow-function-in-render).
+What we are doing here is creating a new function every time we render this Component (https://reactjs.org/docs/faq-functions.html#arrow-function-in-render).
 Not ideal, but it is the easiest way to bind event handlers.

 But this code has two bad traits:
 1 - It points directly to the store;